CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/prerequisites.md

 * Prevent unauthorised nodes from joining the single node cluster.
 * Connect to Service Fabric Explorer from the Application Server.
 * Connect to Gateway.
-* Allow Gateway to connect to the Flow Debugger Service.

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements: